redfast00/RCPU/docs/assembly_files.md

 - Allocations look like `.alloc allocate 5`: `.alloc` is the name of the label and `5` is the size of the buffer that will be allocated when the binary is assembled.
  Memory will only be allocated if the label is used in the `.text` section.
- The allocated memory will be "dirty", so you can't count on it having a certain value.
+ The allocated memory will be initialized with zeroes.

 ### .text section
 The `.text` section contains an entrypoint, instructions and labels: